HariShankar08/HariShankar08/README.md

 # Hi there 👋

-**I'm a second year student, pursuing a degree in Computer Science and Computational Linguistics, at IIIT Hyderabad.**
+**I'm a fourth year student, pursuing a degree in Computer Science and Computational Linguistics, at IIIT Hyderabad.**

 ## Interests/Skills